Vigneshpalan/twitter-sentiment-analysis/README.md

 2. **Computing the Cost Function:**
    - Use the logistic loss function to compute the cost.

-3. **Gradient Descent:**
-   - Iteratively update the weights to minimize the cost function.

 The logistic regression model is extended to solve the multi-class classification problem with three classes:
 - 0: Negative